peterramsing/lost/README.md

 ##### Basic Columns

 To create a basic horizontal grid, just insert some elements into any containing element like so and pass a fraction to the `lost-column` property.
+To unset (or remove) a column rule, possibly at a larger breakpoint, use `lost-column: none;`

 ```html
 <section>